 Give me 60 days.
 I’ll revamp your Google Analytics.

-I’m pretty confident in the tactics that I use in order to increase the conversion rate of my clients with Analytics.
+I’m confident in the tactics that I use in order to increase the conversion rate of my clients properties with the information gathered via Google Analytics.
 Here are some of the attributes I bring to the table when crafting YOUR campaign:

 WHY HIRE A GOOGLE ANALYTICS EXPERT?